-Proposed law provides that a "frivolous claim" means a claim which lacks merit under existing law and which cannot be supported by a good faith argument for the extension, modification, or reversal of existing law or the establishment of new law.
+Proposed law provides that a "frivolous claim" means a claim which lacks merit under existing law and which cannot be supported by a good faith argument for the extension, modification, or reversal of existing law.

 Proposed law provides that the protections of proposed law are in addition to the protections granted by federal law and the state and federal constitutions.